zendeskgarden/website/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] :ok_hand: website updates are Garden Designer approved (add the designer as a reviewer)
 - [ ] :black_nib: copy updates are approved (add the content strategist as a reviewer)
+- [ ] :link: considered opportunities for adding cross-reference URLs (grep for keywords)
 - [ ] :wheelchair: analyzed via [axe](https://www.deque.com/axe/) and evaluated using VoiceOver
 - [ ] :zap: audited via [web.dev](https://web.dev/measure/) for performance and SEO
 - [ ] :memo: tested in Chrome, Firefox, Safari, Edge, and IE11